henkall/cod4xServer-docker/README.md

 1. Run a COD4 client and try to connect to `yourhostIPaddress:28960`

-OBS: If you use this on OpenMediaValt you have to add the server ip to the favorrites in Call of Duty server list.
+OBS: If you can't see the server in the game then try to add the server ip to the favorites in Call of Duty server list.
+Remember the portnumber.